teradaangelina879/qortal/Q-Apps.md

     default: false, // Optional - if true, only resources without identifiers are returned
     includeStatus: false, // Optional - will take time to respond, so only request if necessary
     includeMetadata: false, // Optional - will take time to respond, so only request if necessary
+    nameListFilter: "QApp1234Subscriptions", // Optional - will only return results if they are from a name included in supplied list
+    followedOnly: false, // Optional - include followed names only
+    excludeBlocked: false, // Optional - exclude blocked content
     limit: 100,
     offset: 0,
     reverse: true